sachetutekar/MeteorologicalDataset_Analysis/index.md

 ### Anlaysis : From the month of April to the month of August, there is slightly change in temperature but nearly no change in humidity for the 10 years(2006-2010).
 Whereas for the month from September to March there is a vast change in the temperature but again humidity remains unchanged.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/sachetutekar/MeteorologicalDataset_Analysis/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

 Connect me on LinkedIn: [LinkedIn](https://www.linkedin.com/in/sachet-utekar-b23728205/)